toastisme/argon/README.md

 ### Argon ###

 Argon is a real-time MD toy allowing the user to play with both the pairwise and external potentials in a simulation of point particles.
-Beta release is set for 22/07/16.
+Beta release was 22/07/16.

 The Argon team consists of David McDonagh, Robert Shaw, and Staszek Welsh.